-9.1.12 PerconaXtraDBClusterRestore Custom Resource options
+9.1.11 PerconaXtraDBClusterRestore Custom Resource options

-Percona XtraDB Cluster Restore options are managed by the Operator via the PerconaXtraDBClusterRestore Custom Resource and can be configured via the deploy/backup/restore.yaml configuration file.
+Percona XtraDB Cluster Restore options are managed by the Operator via the PerconaXtraDBClusterRestore Custom Resource And can be configured via the deploy/backup/restore.yaml C configuration file.
 This Custom Resource contains the following options:

-Key Value type Description Required metadata.name string The name of the restore true spec.pxcCluster string Percona XtraDB Cluster name (the name of your running cluster) true spec.backupName string The name of the backup which should be restored false spec.resources subdoc Defines resources limits for the restore job false spec.backupSource subdoc Defines configuration for different restore sources false spec.pitr subdoc Defines configuration for PITR restore false resources section
+Кеу Value type Description Required metadata.name string The name of the restore true spec.pxcCluster string Percona XtraDB Cluster name (the name of your running cluster) true spec.backupName string The name of the backup which should be restored false spec.resources subdoc Defines resources limits for the restore job false spec.backupSource subdoc Defines configuration for different restore sources false spec.pitr subdoc Defines configuration for PITR restore false resources section

-Key Value type Description Required requests.memory string The Kubernetes memory requests for the restore job (the specified value is used if memory limits are not set) false requests.cpu string Kubernetes CPU requests for the restore job (the specified value is used if CPU limits are not set) false limits.memory string The Kubernetes memory limits for the restore job (if set, the value will be used for memory requests as well) false limits.cpu string Kubernetes CPU limits for the restore job (if set, the value will be used for CPU requests as well) false backupSource section
+Кеу Value type Description Required requests.memory string The Kubernetes memory requests for the restore job (the specified value is used if memory limits are not set) false requests.cpu string Kubernetes CPU requests C for the restore job (the specified value is used if CPU limits are not set) false limits.memory string The Kubernetes memory limits for the restore job (if set, the value will be used for memory requests as well) false limits.cpu string Kubernetes CPU limits for the restore job (if set, the value will be used for CPU requests as well) false backupSource section

-Key Value type Description Required destination string Path to the backup false storageName string The storage name from CR spec.backup.storages false verifyTLS boolean Enable or disable verification of the storage server TLS certificate.
-Disabling it may be useful e.g. to skip TLS verification for private S3-compatible storage with a self-issued certificate true s3 subdoc Define configuration for S3 compatible storages false azure subdoc Define configuration for azure blob storage false backupSource.s3 subsection backupSource.azure subsection pitr subsection
+Value type Description Required string Path to the backup false string The storage name from CR spec.backup.storages false boolean Enable or disable verification of the storage server TLS certificate.
+Disabling it may be useful e.g. to skip TLS verification for private S3- compatible storage with a self-issued certificate true subdoc Define configuration for S3 compatible storages false subdoc Define configuration for azure blob storage false string string boolean subdoc stringPath to the backupstringThe storage name from CR spec.backup.storagesbooleanEnable or disable verification of the storage server TLS certificate.
+Disabling it may be useful e.g. to skip TLS verification for private S3- compatible storage with a self-issued certificatesubdocDefine configuration for S3 compatible storagessubdocDefine configuration for azure blob backupSource.s3 subsection backupSource.azure subsection pitr subsection